Our Top Picks

 Ease of Use

 This category includes checking how well the recoil or retract action felt when adjusting the window shades up or down.
-Most styles are now cordless, but consideration is made for cords and any safety hazards for small children or pets.
+Most styles are now cordless, but we take into consideration cords and any safety hazards for small children or pets.
 Cord-free models are infinitely better for situations that require frequent adjustments, and they also look cleaner.
 Cords fray, tangle, and wrap around anything they can find.

 Top marks went to the Achim Honeycomb Pleated Cordless for a smooth and quick response to moving the mechanism and cordless simplicity.
 All you need to do is pull it down or push it up, obliging to your demands seamlessly.
 We liked the ALEKO Bamboo Roman Wooden Roll Up from the corded side of things.
 It rolls up to stow away in a neat little package and is a cool alternative to the stacking nature of most shades.
 The Chicology Cordless Roller Shade is the smoothest roller option we tested, also deploying and retracting the shade with minimal effort and very smooth action.